dotnet/orleans/Getting-Started-With-Orleans/Grain-Persistence.md

 Different grain types can use different configured storage providers, even if both are the same type: for example, two different Azure table storage provider instances, connected to different Azure storage accounts (see config file example above).

-For the Phase 1 implementation, all configuration details for storage providers will be defined statically in the silo configuration that is read at silo startup.
+All configuration details for storage providers is defined statically in the silo configuration that is read at silo startup.
-There will be _no_ mechanisms provided at this time to dynamically update or change the list of storage providers used by a silo.
+There are _no_ mechanisms provided at this time to dynamically update or change the list of storage providers used by a silo.
 However, this is a prioritization / workload constraint rather than a fundamental design constraint.

 ## State Storage APIs